elastic/universal-profiling-documentation/features.md

 Profiles' stacktrace may be either symbolized, showing the full source code's filename and line number, or partially symbolized, or not symbolized at all.

-Notice how unsymbolized frames _do not_ show a filename and line number, but a hexadecimal number or `<unsymbolized>`.
+Notice how unsymbolized frames _do not_ show a filename and line number, but a hexadecimal number such as `0x80d2f4` or `<unsymbolized>`.

 Adding symbols for unsymbolized frames is a manual operation for now, see [Adding symbols for native frames](./README.md#adding-symbols-for-native-frames).